parhamDm/cdn_code_challenge/README.md

 ```
 GET /api/codes/{id}/winners?limit=10&verbose=true
 ```
-verbose is an optional value. if set you can see exact date of request. response is same as getting list of codes.
+verbose is an optional variable. if set, you can see exact date of request. response is same as getting list of codes.
 ### report
 use following request to determine one has won or not:
 ```